-In mathematics the title of the essay, which may be in the form of a question, a proposition or a statement, can by itself clearly describe the topic and/or aim of the essay.
+In mathematics the title of the essay can by itself clearly describe the topic and/or aim of the essay.
 It must not be too long and any necessary clarification of it, together with a clear indication of the mathematical areas and the techniques, should be provided early in the essay.

-For example, "Methods for approximating π throughout history".
-In this essay I will describe methods of approximating π from the work of Archimedes to the use of infinite series, infinite products and continued fractions in subsequent periods."
+For example, "Methods for approximating n throughout history".
+In this essay I will describe methods of approximating n from the work of Archimedes to the use of infinite series, infinite products and continued fractions in subsequent periods."
 In other words, the focus and purpose of the essay must be made clear to the reader and appropriately related to the knowledge and understanding in context.
 This is clearly demonstrated when the research question indicates the mathematical techniques to be applied.